vnorik/shoppingBasket/README.md

 * show more detailed messages about the applied promotion and prices
 * support different prices and promotions per country/currency
 * add more product details (like description, image, etc.)
-* plug and configure lintr tool to maintain and control the code quality
 * add users support, has a user assigned to the basket if exists, by default would be a guest
+* plug and configure linter tool to maintain and control the code quality